rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 will, on a successful match, merely *borrow* a reference into the matched data.
 In other words, a successful `ref i` match of a value of type `T` will imply that `i: &T`.
-Thus, in the `Node` arm of `tree_weight_v2`, `left` will be reference the left-hand box (which holds a tree), and `right` will reference the right-hand box (which also holds a tree).
+Thus, in the `Node` arm of `tree_weight_v2`, `left` will be a reference to the left-hand box (which holds a tree), and `right` will likewise reference the right-hand tree.
 Then we can pass those borrowed references to trees into the recursive calls to `tree_weight_v2`.

 Likewise, a `ref mut`-pattern (`ref mut i`) will, on a successful